ksnxr/RLAF/np_jax/README.md

 11. `standardized`: only apply to logistic regression experiments, whether to apply standardization,
 13. `run_hessian_precision`: whether to run Laplace variant with negative Hessian as precision,
 14. `run_fisher_precision`: whether to run Laplace variant with Fisher as precision,
-15. `calc_metric`: whether to calculate wasserstein distance to the ground truth samples.
+15. `calc_metric`: whether to calculate Wasserstein distance to the ground truth samples.

 ## Generating plots